 Discipline or Creativity?
 The Enabling Bureaucracy

 Then, I read Jeffrey Liker’s Toyota Way.
 I stumbled upon the concept of Coercive vs Enabling Bureaucracies and his reference to a paper by Paul Adler.
 Only then did I start to understand that we needed both discipline, extensive rules and structure, on one hand, to enable the release of the creativity required to improve people, product and processes, on the other hand.
-In short, one can only improve a system if there is a benchmark created by the standards: you can only break the rules if you know the rules!
+In short, one can only improve a system if there is a benchmark created by the standardised works: you can only break the rules if you know the rules!

 Dr Adler shows how to distinguish organisations across two dimensions, the technical structure of rules, procedures and controls or lack thereof and the social structure which is either coercive or enabling (Fig. 2).